-Originally formed from serving officers in 1951 as the Police Silver Band under the direction of Director of Music, Mr W. B. Foster MBE, it had only 21 musicians.
-As the Band grew in strength, it became increasingly more difficult to reconcile police duties with musical rehearsals and engagements and it was decided that the Band would have full-time musicians, as they are today.
+Originally formed from serving officers in 1951 as the Police Silver Band under the direction of Director of Music, Mr. W. B. Foster MBE, it had only 21 musicians.
+As the Band grew in strength, it became increasingly more difficult to reconcile police duties with musical rehearsals and engagements and it was decided that the Band would have full time musicians, as they are today.

-The Band has gained an international reputation in countries such as Australia, Canada, United Kingdom, Switzerland, Germany, Japan and the United States.
+The Band has gained an international reputation in countries such as Australia, Canada, the United Kingdom, Switzerland, Germany, Japan and the United States.
 Past tours included San Francisco, Zurich, Los Angeles, Manchester and the London 'Hong Kong Festival'.

-In 2010, the band was invited to participate in the 10th Zurich Police Music Festival in September and performed with various bands from Switzerland, South Africa, the United States, Britain, the Netherlands and Australia, which again gained international applause.
-Moreover, the performances of the Hong Kong Week programme for the Shanghai Expo in October and the concert performances for the Asian Games in Guangzhou in December attracted millions of spectators and audiences.
+In 2010, the Band was invited to participate the 10th Zurich Police Music Festival in last September and performed with various bands from Switzerland, South Africa, USA, Britain, Netherlands and Australia, which again gained international applause.
+Moreover, the performances of the ‘Hong Kong Week ’programme for the Shanghai Expo in October and the concert performances for the Asian Games at Guangzhou in December attracted millions of spectators and audiences.

 Silver Band (Military Band)

 This combination is ideal for cocktail receptions, dinners, concerts and parades.
 The Band has an excellent reputation as one of the finest ceremonial and functional bands in Southeast Asia.

-The Pipe Band is made up of both bagpipers and drummers.
-They usually play for short marching displays, which require the flair and colour of tartan clad pipe band.
+The Pipe Band is formed of both bagpipers and drummers.
+They usually play for short marching displays, which require the flair and colour of a tartan clad pipe band.